thibaut-neoledge/azure-docs.fr-fr/articles/automation/automation-runbook-settings.md

 <properties
-   pageTitle="Paramètres du Runbook"
+   pageTitle="Runbook settings"
-   description="Décrit les paramètres de configuration d'un Runbook dans Azure Automation et explique comment les modifier à l'aide du portail de gestion Azure et de Windows PowerShell." services="automation" documentationCenter="" authors="bwren"
+   description="Describes the configuration settings for a runbook in Azure Automation and how to change them using both the Azure Management Portal and Windows PowerShell." services="automation" documentationCenter="" authors="bwren"